ghc/ghc/docs/users_guide/shared_libs.rst

     ghc --make -dynamic -shared -fPIC Foo.hs -o libfoo.so

-As before, the ``-dynamic`` flag specifies that this library links against the shared library versions of the rts and base package.
-The ``-fPIC`` flag is required for all code that will end up in a shared library.
-The ``-shared`` flag specifies to make a shared library rather than a program.
+As before, the :ghc-flag:`-dynamic` flag specifies that this library links against the shared library versions of the ``rts`` and ``base`` package.
+The :ghc-flag:`-fPIC` flag is required for all code that will end up in a shared library.
+The :ghc-flag:`-shared` flag specifies to make a shared library rather than a program.
 To make this clearer we can break this down into separate compilation and link steps:

 .. code-block:: none